 Women continue to be under-represented in leadership and decision-making positions in both public and private sectors, despite the provisions of the 2018 Election of Women Act, and the constitutional requirement of 30 percent representation quotas for women and marginalized groups in parliament.

-Eswatini has yet to ratify the Protocol to the African Charter on Human and Peoples’ Rights on the Rights of Women in Africa, which provides, among other things, for the protection of women from harmful practices.
+Eswatini has ratified the Protocol to the African Charter on Human and Peoples’ Rights on the Rights of Women in Africa, which provides, among other things, for the protection of women from harmful practices.
 Eswatini has a dual legal system, whereby the common law, based on Roman Dutch law, operates side by side with unwritten customary laws under which women are treated as dependents of their fathers, husbands, and traditional chiefs.

 The government proposed two notable bills to parliament, in May, the Marriages Bill and the Matrimonial Properties Bill which seek to address some of these inconsistencies.
 The proposed bills include provisions to abolish marital power held by husbands over their wives’ ability to contract and to litigate, as well as provisions for the equitable distribution and equal access of spouses to matrimonial property